nasa/common-mapping-client/docs/core-docs/DEVELOPER_MANUAL.md

 <a id=""/>
 ### Overriding Core Styles
-As was mentioned in a previous section, you can override Core styles by either overriding certain styles in your own SASS that you import in `src/styles/styles.scss` or by removing the import of `src/_core/styles/styles.scss` in `src/styles/styles.scss` and importing only certain Core SASS files.
+You can override Core styles by modifying `src/styles/styles.scss` to either override Core styles or by removing the import of `src/_core/styles/styles.scss` and importing only certain Core SASS files.

 <a id=""/>
 ### Overriding React-Toolbox SASS Variables